openstack/keystone/README.md

 The output will go into the `keystone/docs/target` folder (the source is in `keystone/docs/src`).
 Output generated is PDF and webhelp.

+### Editing and Compiling the Admin Guide

+The Admin guide is written in RST and compiled using sphinx.
+From the `keystone` folder:

+   $ python setup.py build_sphinx && firefox build/sphinx/html/index.html

 ## Additional Information: